Board of directors

-Santie currently serves as non-executive director on the boards of Liberty Holdings Ltd, Tiger Brands Ltd and Telkom Ltd, and as chairperson of Famous Brands Ltd. Santie has wide knowledge and experience in different sectors, ranging from fast-moving consumer goods (FMCG), where she started her career in Unilever and worked in various roles in both Durban and London, UK (1987 to 1996), and banking (Executive Director: ABSA Bank, 1996 to 2003) to telecommunications (Executive Director Marketing: MTN, 2003 to 2010).
-In 2010, Santie received the South African Business Woman of the Year 2010.
+Santie currently serves as non-executive director on the boards of Liberty Holdings Ltd and Telkom Ltd. She is also the chairperson of Famous Brands Ltd. Santie has a wide range of knowledge and experience in different sectors, ranging from fast-moving consumer goods (FMCG), where she started her career in Unilever and worked in various roles in both Durban and London, UK (1987 to 1996), and banking (Executive Director: ABSA Bank, 1996 to 2003) to telecommunications (Executive Director: MTN, 2003 to 2010).
+Santie was named Business Woman of the Year 2010.
 She was the Chancellor of Nelson Mandela University from 2011 to 2017.

-Andries, Curro’s CEO, is a chartered accountant.
-He started his career as audit manager at KPMG Inc. He subsequently worked at Sasko (a division of Pioneer Food Group Ltd), Distell Ltd and PricewaterhouseCoopers.
-In 2000, he joined the International Colleges Group of Media24 Ltd, which included brands such as INTEC and Damelin, as financial director, after which he was promoted to financial director of Educor (Pty) Ltd (Educor).
-In 2006, Educor bought a 25% stake in Curro, where Andries, together with Curro founder Dr Chris van der Merwe, created the business plan upon which Curro’s current growth strategy is based.
-In 2007, when Naspers Ltd disposed of Educor, including their interest in Curro, Andries acquired a stake in Curro and joined the company as financial director.
-In 2011, when Bernardt was appointed as the CFO of Curro, Andries’s role changed to that of COO.
-On 1 July 2017, Andries succeeded Chris as the Curro CEO.
+Andries has been Curro’s CEO since 1 July 2017.
+He started his career as audit manager at KPMG Inc. and subsequently held financial positions at several companies.
+In 2000, he joined the International Colleges Group of Media24 Ltd, which included brands such as INTEC and Damelin, as financial director, and was subsequently promoted to financial director of Educor (Pty) Ltd (Educor).
+In 2006, Educor bought a 26% stake in Curro.
+Andries, together with Curro founder Dr Chris van der Merwe, created the business plan upon which Curro’s current growth strategy is based.
+In 2007, when Naspers Ltd disposed of Educor, including its interest in Curro, Andries acquired a shareholding in Curro and joined the company as financial director.
+In 2011, when Bernardt van der Linde was appointed as the financial director of Curro, Andries’s role changed to that of chief operating officer.
+He was appointed CEO in 2017.

-Piet is the CEO of PSG Group Ltd and serves as a non-executive director on the boards of various PSG Group Ltd companies, including Capitec Bank Ltd, Pioneer Food Group Ltd, Zeder Investments Ltd and PSG Konsult Ltd. He has been active in the investment and financial services industry since 1999.
+Piet is the CEO of PSG Group Ltd and serves as a non-executive director on the boards of various of its investee companies, including Capitec Bank Ltd, Pioneer Food Group Ltd, PSG Konsult Ltd and Zeder Investments Ltd. He has served within the investment and financial services industries since 1999.

-Sibongile has international business experience in the non-government, development and public sectors, as well as experience in the academic world.
-Currently she is the Deputy Vice Chancellor: Institutional Support at the Nelson Mandela Metropolitan University.
-Sibongile is a non-executive director of the University Sports Company (Pty) Ltd and is a commissioner of the Financial and Fiscal Commission.
+Sibongile has international business experience in the non-government, development and public sectors, as well as in academia.
+Currently she is the Vice Chancellor of the Nelson Mandela University.
+Sibongile serves as a non-executive director of the University Sports Company (Pty) Ltd and is a commissioner of the Financial and Fiscal Commission.
 Between 2004 and 2010 Sibongile served as the director general of the Eastern Cape Provincial Government.